SteeltoeOSS/Documentation/api/v4/tracing/index.md

 # Distributed Tracing

-On the subject of distributed tracing for .NET applications, previous versions of Steeltoe offered either an implementation of OpenCensus or shortcuts for enabling distributed tracing with [OpenTelemetry](https://opentelemetry.io/).
+On the subject of distributed tracing for .NET applications, previous versions of Steeltoe offered either an implementation of OpenCensus or shortcuts for enabling distributed tracing with [OpenTelemetry](https://opentelemetry.io/) to integrate with the Tanzu platform.
+We painted ourselves into a corner with Steeltoe 3, which has a strong dependency on OpenTelemetry packages.
+New versions of OpenTelemetry contained breaking changes, which we couldn't adapt to without resorting to reflection.
+While we do that in other places, reflection is slow, and instrumentation is performance-sensitive.

-By now, OpenTelemetry has evolved to the point that a Steeltoe component is no longer necessary, and we recommend using OpenTelemetry directly.
+By now, OpenTelemetry has evolved to the point that only a few lines of code are needed.
+So instead of providing a Steeltoe component, the guidance below is offered to accomplish the same.
+The benefit of that is greater flexibility: when OpenTelemetry changes, there's no need to wait for a new Steeltoe version first.

 Steeltoe continues to directly offer an option for [log correlation](#log-correlation).
 This page also provides direction for developers looking to achieve the same outcomes Steeltoe has previously provided more directly.